Leslie Ewing: Activism

 Ewing stated that her interest in activism began when she went to the 1987 March on Washington, and politics became an important aspect of her comics.
 Ewing claimed that a defining moment of her life was when she was arrested during a protest at the Food and Drug Administration, and partly spurred her career in activism.
-Ewing was the volunteer coordinator for the Display of Names Project in Washington D.C. from 1988 to 1989 and on the National Steering Committee for the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation in 1993.
+Ewing was the volunteer coordinator for the Display of Names Project in Washington, D.C., from 1988 to 1989 and on the National Steering Committee for the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation in 1993.
 She served as president of the board of directors for the San Francisco AIDS Emergency Fund and a founder for the Breast Cancer Emergency Fund.
 Ewing joined the Pacific Center for Human Growth as an executive director in September 2008.
 She retired in July 2019.

 Personal life

-Ewing currently identifies as a lesbian woman.
+Ewing is a lesbian.
 She was in a relationship with a man for ten years until she came out in 1980.
 Ewing was diagnosed with breast cancer, and has been in remission since 2010.
 She lost her partner to breast cancer in 2002.
 Ewing is dedicated to exercise, and features her gym routine lightheartedly throughout her comics.